(An effort at deciphering the letters by his

 versions

-(and then use your browser's back arrow to return to
+(and then use your browser's back arrow to

 Federal

-guarding the train depot near Chattanooga, Tennessee
+Federal Cavalry guarding the train depot near Chattanooga, Tennessee

 Letter written by Nancy Colvin Brown to William Laban Brown with entries on May 2, 4, and 5, 1865.
 The letter was returned to her since, unknown to her at the time, he had already died on the Sultana on April 27, 1865.
 Below are photographs of the letter, followed by my best effort at transcribing it.